 What Does Science Have to Say About This?

 Apple cider vinegar is acidic, thus helping you change the pH of your urine.
 Acetic acid, the main ingredient in vinegar, has a pH of 4.3 while the pH of urine is generally between 6.5 and 7.25.
-Consequently, taking apple cider vinegar will definitely make your urine more acidic and speed up the elimination of THC through the urine.
+Consequently, taking apple cider vinegar will make your urine more acidic and speed up the elimination of THC through the urine.

 So, from a scientific point a view, there is some truth to this myth.
 However, we should also bear in mind that our diet consists of many different foods that can increase the pH of our urine, thus making apple cider vinegar less effective.